 Copyright 2007 Jianlin Hou

 Hou, Jianlin.
-"Effectiveness of the hybrid Levine equipercentile and modified frequency estimation equating methods under the common-item nonequivalent groups design." dissertation, University of Iowa, 2007.
+"Effectiveness of the hybrid Levine equipercentile and modified frequency estimation equating methods under the common-item nonequivalent groups design."
+PhD diss., University of Iowa, 2007.